Every time I “eat” the Book of Acts it takes on new life.

 Notice, there’s no when or how, and regarding where, well, it’s IN HIS NAME.

-And this is exactly how Jesus “assembled” in the Gospels and how the Church “assembled” in the first century.
+And this is exactly how Jesus “assembled” in the Gospels and how the Church “assembled” in the first century (For more on how Jesus “went to church” click here.).
 They didn’t just “assemble” in rooms or buildings.
 Anyone can gather a group of people in a building — that doesn’t mean they’re assembled.
 Jesus assembled with his disciples daily, through regular, intimate, face-to-face dialogue and connection, where they ate together, depended on one another, and and engaged in fearless vulnerability.